 10. Sensitivity is the smallest value of measurable strain.

 Explanation: The smallest value of strain that can be measured is known as the sensitivity of the body.
-Type of strain gauge used dictates the maximum value of strain that can be measured.
+The type of strain gauge used dictates the maximum value of strain that can be measured.